IyeOnline/SpaceEngineers-RuntimeEnvironment/README.md

 2. Setup your VS project.
 Refer to [Malware's guide](https://github.com/malware-dev/MDK-SE/wiki/Getting-Started)

 3. Add the Runtime Environment to your project.
 There is two ways to do that:
-    * As a subroject.
-Make sure to not accidentally include the Example as a source.
-That would be bad.
-You can just ignore it in VS.
+    * As a shared project.
+The VS files for the shared project are included in the repo.
+Again, Malware has a [guide](https://github.com/malware-dev/MDK-SE/wiki/Mixin-Projects) on this. <br> Just note that you want to add an existing item instead of a new shared project.
+Select the `SpaceEngineers-RuntimeEnvironment.shproj` file.
-    * By simply adding the source file to your project
+    * By simply adding the all the source files to your project

 4. Use it in your `Program.cs`.
 Take a look at the [example program](https://github.com/IyeOnline/SpaceEngineers-RuntimeEnvironment/blob/master/Example/Program.cs) for a quick overview, or check out the [wiki](https://github.com/IyeOnline/SpaceEngineers-RuntimeEnvironment/wiki) for more in depth expalnations.